An engagement strategy doesn’t always get to the heart of the problem

 Lack of Drive to Excel

 This syndrome often occurs when organisations are getting reasonable results.
 It’s a little like living with an old and trusted cooker.
 As long as it’s working and cooking tasty meals, then there’s no need to change.
-Once it’s broken, you will start looking around to see what’s out there.
+Once the old cooker breaks down, you start to look around to see what’s available.
 Then you realise your oven was “in the dark ages” compared to the brilliant new technology available.
 You realise how much time can be saved with technological advances.

 Many organisations are still “cooking on gas”, in their minds, but they haven’t caught on to the many brilliant possibilities that exist if they decided to raise their game and invest in something new.
 In a nutshell, the organisational culture is resistant to operating outside of the established comfort zone, which would have been forced had results been poor or disappointing.
 Results which were “good enough” didn’t leverage sufficient motivation to change and achieve even better results.